How to Spend 2 days in Quebec City, Canada

 Shop at J.A.
 Moisan

-This is the oldest store still open not only in Quebec City, but in whole North America.
-It first opened its doors in 1871.
-It’s well stocked with variety of gourmet foods, with a great selection of cheeses, jams, spices and many imported items.
-Inside of the store is pretty quaint and quite charming, and it’s definitely worth stopping by, whether you buy something or not.
+J.A.
+Moisan opened its doors in 1871, making it the oldest store still open not only in Quebec City, but in whole North America.
+It’s well stocked with variety of gourmet foods, great selection of cheeses, jams, spices and many imported items.
+Inside of the store is pretty quaint and quite charming, and it’s definitely worth stopping by, whether you buy something or just want to browse.

 Located at 699 Rue Saint-Jean